Dartmoor walks this way | News

 Anyone who’s been on one of my guided walks will know how important water is to Dartmoor.
 It’s the source of all but three of Devon’s rivers and those waterways are central to understanding the moor’s shape and character.
 Since medieval times (and probably much earlier), people used the water gushing off the hills for more than just drinking and washing.
 The evidence is all over Dartmoor in the shape of leats, manmade water channels which take water out of rivers and carry it – using the force of gravity - to places where it can be used.
 They range from little leats that bring drinking water to an individual farmhouse to major engineering feats such as the Devonport Leat which ran for 28 miles.
 They can be found winding their way around moorland hillsides, following the contours so that the water flows at a steady rate to the desired location.

 From the 14th century onwards, leats were built by the tinners to power blowing houses situated near streams, often in very remote locations.
-Here tin was crushed and melted into ingots, the water wheels powering the stamps for crushing tin ore and the bellows which made the fire hot enough to melt it.
-Standing by the ruins of blowing houses in a windswept valley, it’s quite hard to visualise all this in action.
-But the other day I had an outing which brought the genius of waterpower to life.
+Here in was crushed and melted into ingots, the water wheels powering the stamps for crushing tin ore and the bellows which made the fire hot enough to melt it.
+Standing by the ruins of blowing houses in a windswept valley, it’s quite hard to visualize all this in action.
+But the other day I had an outing that brought the genius of waterpower to life.

 Mr. Finch bought the water-powered machinery second-hand in the 1830s, 20 years after taking over the mill.
 His workers were then each producing about 8 tools a day, cutting and hammering the hot metal by hand.
 The quality was good and demand was high around the southwest.
 Investing in the machinery, made out of huge pieces of oak and brought down from the Midlands, enabled his workshop to produce up to 400 tools a day -- and we got to see how.
-The turning of the water wheel set a whole series of other wheels and cogs going, which in turn got the giant shears cutting and the hammers pounding away hundreds of times a minute.
+The turning of the water wheelset a whole series of other wheels and cogs going, which in turn got the giant shears cutting and the hammers pounding away hundreds of times a minute.
+The high-end replica rolex daytona you can not miss.
 (The larger hammer is not activated as the noise and vibrations it produces are neither safe to old buildings nor bearable to modern ears.)
-But never mind the noise: here we were in this dusty, cobwebbed workshop witnessing the ingenuity of manufacturing industry, the beginning of the revolution that gradually transformed our world.
-The water pouring off the moor activated machinery that hugely increased productivity, and then it gushed off to do the same thing at a woollen mill just down the lane.
+But never mind the noise: here we were in this dusty, cobwebbed workshop witnessing the ingenuity of the manufacturing industry, the beginning of the revolution that gradually transformed our world.
+The water pouring off the moor activated machinery that hugely increased productivity, and then it gushed off to do the same thing at a woolen mill just down the lane.

 In due course, the vast steam-powered factories in the Midlands put Finch Foundry out of business, though it struggled on until 1960.
 I wondered, as I watched the water cascading off the wheel and through its channels, what kind of a world we’d be living in if we still used natural forces like this to work for us.
 We wouldn’t have as much of everything – nothing can beat burning oil or gas to generate energy - but at least we’d know our energy sources would last as long as we looked after them.
 And wouldn’t have to complain all the time about the big energy companies and their even bigger profits...